St George’s Hall Charitable Trust

 Providing a range of professional services and holding a number of esteemed qualifications, Steven Hunt & Associates is currently the North West’s leading M&E consultancy.

-You can support the conservation and restoration of St George’s Hall by making a donation to the Trust, please click on the button below.
-Your donation will help to preserve, protect and enhance the Grade 1 listed status of the Hall.
+You can support the conservation and restoration of St George’s Hall by making a donation to the Trust via the button below.
+Your donation will help to preserve, protect and enhance the Grade I listed status of the Hall.